rhayman/ephysiopy/docs/api/ephysiopy/common/fieldcalcs/index.rst

    the edge of the image.
 The maximum of the get_basic_gridscore() for each of these circular sub-regions is returned as the gridscore

+   :param A: The SAC
+   :type A: np.ndarray

+   :returns: The maximum grid score of the circular sub
+             regions of the SAC
+   :rtype: float